 Open every day from around 9am to 5pm (or as long as the alottment entrance gate is open) No need to book or ask - just pop along there and relax...

-It has taken the generosity of many people giving more than 250 voluntary hours and various organisations providing grants, to get the site ready for planting.
+During its conception, it took the generosity of many people giving more than 250 voluntary hours and various organisations providing grants, to get the site ready for planting.

 In June 2020. whilst out with one of my daughters I decided I should start planting and so I bought plants to make a start.
 It was at this stage I was told that "BBC country File" were filming on the allotments and they would like to include the dementia plot, if I was willing to talk to them.
 I saw this as an opportunity too good to miss! - So thanks to some kind donations, I have managed to create what I hope is a lovely garden full of colour, scents and sound.
 With an area for planting activities and growing.
 I have to thank Country file for giving me a deadline to finally get it done.